Children’s Garden Trails

 Join artist Niamh Synnott for Children’s art week!
 Children will be encouraged through fun art activities to observe, engage in and be inspired by their surroundings.
 Kids can try their hand using a variety of mediums and materials such as mono and block prints, batik, plein-air painting, and construction using art straws.

 Ages 47 years: 11.00am–12.30pm Ages 812 years: 2.00pm–4.00pm

 Education workshops for schools

-Sustainability - What’s that?
+Sustainability: What’s That?
 Interactive workshop exploring the principles of sustainability, biodiversity, plant conservation and the importance of plants in our lives.
-Covering aspects of geography, science and CSPE curriculum.
+Covering aspects of geography, science and CSPE curricula.
 Suitable for second level students.

-Summer course for Primary Teachers: 1st - 7th July (excluding weekend).
-This popular teachers course is returning!
-Learn all about the outdoor classroom and how best to use the gardens as a teaching resource.
-Training includes seashore ecology and wild plant identification field trips along with special behind the scenes tours in the National Botanic Gardens.
+This popular teachers' course is designed for primary school teachers and focuses on the outdoor classroom.
+It specifically shows how best to use the Gardens as a teaching resource including special behind-the-scenes tours, seashore ecology and wild plant identification field trips.
 For further details and booking contact: email@example.com